ibm-cloud-docs/vpc/par-binding.md

 1. From the [{{site.data.keyword.cloud_notm}} console](/login){: external}, select the **Navigation Menu** ![menu icon](images/menu_icon.png), then click **Infrastructure > Network > Public address ranges**.
 The Public Address Ranges for VPC page appears.
 1. Highlight the row of the address range in the table, then click **Edit** from the **Actions** menu ![Actions icon](../icons/action-menu-icon.svg "Actions").
-1. From the address range side panel, choose the VPC (and its availability zone) to which you want to move the address range.
+1. From the address range side panel, select the VPC and its availability zone where you want to move the address range.
 1. Click **Save** to bind the public address range to the new VPC.

 ## Binding, unbinding, and moving public address ranges from the CLI